medmatix/Blender-AC3D/README.md

-# Blender-AC3D - Version 2.26
+# Blender-AC3D - Version 3.00 beta

 ## What is it?
-It's a few python scripts to import/export Inivis AC3D data into and out of Blender 2.63+.
-For earlier Blender 2.6x versions you need an older revision of the plugin (https://github.com/majic79/Blender-AC3D/tree/BL2.62)
+It's a few python scripts to import/export Inivis AC3D data into and out of Blender 2.80.

-## Why blender 2.6/2.7?
-Because in the migration from 2.4X to 2.5, it lost AC3D support.
-This mod aims to bring that back to 2.6 and 2.7

-## So it had it before?
-Yes, this is mainly a port of those files to enable the import/export of .ac files in blender 2.5

 ## How do I install it?
 open the blender/x.x/scripts/addons folder, then pull the io_scene_ac3d folder into the addons folder of blender.
 There's an alternative location you can drop it, at ~/.blender/x.x/scripts/addons (linux) or c:\Users\[username]\AppData\Roaming\Blender Foundation\Blender\x.x\scrips\addons (Windows 7+), where x.x is the version of Blender and [username] is the Windows user name.